matthewmueller/joy/Readme.md

 ## Additional Motivation

-The source code to metadata has got out of hand.
-Let's change this:
+The source code to metadata ratio is out of wack nowadays.

 ![img](https://cldup.com/4EtJ3jqzdw.png)

+Let's change this.